 Inside A Case That May Never Be Solved

 In 2016, the FBI announced that it would stop actively pursuing the case.

 “Following one of the longest and most exhaustive investigations in our history,” the FBI said in a press release, “on July 8, 2016, the FBI redirected resources allocated to the D.B.
 Cooper case in order to focus on other investigative priorities.”

 But even though the case is no longer active, the FBI encourages anyone with “specific physical evidence,” like more of the money or pieces of a parachute, to contact their local field office.

 Meanwhile, amateur sleuths and independent investigators are still poring over the case.
 Often called “Cooperites,” they study all the information that they can get their hands on — and even host “CooperCons” to discuss the mystery and explore potential theories.

 Of course, it’s very possible that D.B.
 Cooper simply did not survive his jump — and took all his secrets with him to his grave.
 The world may never know for sure, especially since the case is no longer active.

 Even if the case is solved someday, perhaps the end result will be far more anti-climactic than one would expect.
 Maybe, Carr notes, it’ll simply take someone who “just remembers that odd uncle.”

 After reading about the mystery of D.B.
-Cooper, check out more great mysteries from human history.
+Cooper, check out more unsolved mysteries from human history.
 Then, learn about Saddle Ridge Hoard, the biggest buried treasure found in the United States.